DataDog/dd-sdk-ios/docs/rum_collection/web_view_tracking.md

 ## Access your web views

-Your web views appear as events and views in the [RUM Explorer][4].
+Your web views appear as events and views in the [RUM Explorer][4] with associated `source` and `service` attributes.
+The `service` attribute indicates the web component the web view is generated from, and the `source` attribute denotes the mobile application's platform, such as iOS.

 Filter on your iOS and tvOS applications, and click a session.
 A side panel with a list of events in the session appears.

 {{< img src="real_user_monitoring/ios/ios-webview-tracking.png" alt="Webview events captured in a session in the RUM Explorer" style="width:100%;">}}